 Chester was the first non-white player to be included in the Springboks squad since Errol Tobias in the early 1980s.
 He scored a try in debut match against Argentina in Buenos Aires, which the Springboks went on to win 52-23.
 His international career, hampered by knee injuries in 1996 and 1997, ended with a 23-13 win against Wales on the 26th of November 2000 in Cardiff.

 Turning to coaching in 2001, Williams was selected as the coach of the South African sevens team that won bronze at the 2002 Commonwealth Games and ended runners up in the World Sevens Series.
 He remained sevens coach until 2003.
 Williams was also mentioned as one of the possible successors to Springbok coach Rudolph Straeuli, a position which was eventually awarded to Jake White, and in 2004 he became coach of the Cats Super 12 team, where he remained until July 2005.

 In 2006 he was appointed as the head coach of the national ‘A’ side, and also coached the Pumas, the team representing Mpumalanga in the Currie Cup, for a year.
 Chester was one of the four named candidates to replace Jake White as Springbok coach, a position which was eventually awarded to Peter de Villiers in January 2008.

-To book South-African rugby legend, Chester Williams, is available to book via the Champions Speakers agency for corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Chester Williams as the rugby speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.